 Our Poblano Meatloaf is a tangy, Tex-ified twist to an American classic.
 This mighty meatloaf recipe uses finely chopped veggies to create a lighter meatloaf that has a subtle smokey flavor from roasted poblano peppers.
-Using Texas Tang BBQ sauce as a glaze elevates this recipe for an authentic taste of comfort that’s better than the typical ketchup versions.
+Using Texas Tang BBQ sauce or Candy Jalapeno BBQ Sauce as a glaze elevates this recipe for an authentic taste of comfort that’s better than the typical ketchup versions.

 - Charcoal Grill